 Scholarly Commons Citation

 Jackson, Vicki C., "Cook v.
 Gralike: Easy Cases and Structural Reasoning" (2001).
 Georgetown Law Faculty Publications and Other Works.
-Paper 105.
+105.